fes.de

 • Events

-Webinar Dialogue: Just City in Concrete - Centering People in Africa's Urban Future
+Urban October Dialogue Series (3): Just City in Concrete - Centering People in Africa's Urban Future

 While “People-centered Smart Cities” is the global theme, our panel expands the conversation arguing that technological advancement alone cannot guarantee equity, dignity, or inclusion.
 Justice must be intentional, not...